High-Intensity-Prototyping-Labs/CEX.DEV/readme.md

 **CEX – The Standard v1.0.0**

 # Motive
-C++ is a powerful too.
+C++ is a powerful tool.
 Some may argue too powerful.
 Constraints in a setting of abundance can prevent mind-splintering and inconsistent paradigms.

 CEX (or C-Extended) aims to be a C++ subset _in between_ C and C++ which takes advantage of existing C++ compilers, community and libraries while providing enough stylistic/implementation restrictions for an "idiomatic approach" to be meaningful.